Qatari folklore: Al-Anzaroot

 Al-Anzaroot revolves around a young man who struggles with his verbal memory.
 The protagonist is sent on an errand by his wife to collect the anzarūṭ shrub (Astragalus sarcocolla dymock), a dry herb prized in the Middle East for its medicinal uses, particularly in treating gastroenteritis.
 Along the way he forgets the name of the plant, and repetitively murmurs "mafeesh" (nothing) to himself.
 As he is walking along the coast, he encounters two superstitious fishermen who attribute their lack of catch to his repetition of "mafeesh".
 Thus, they hit him on the head and ordered him to repeat "two big, two small" instead in the hopes that it would help their chances.
 He then happened upon a burial service.
-His incessant muttering of the phrase "two big, two small" deeply offended the grieving family, causing one of them to strike him upon the head and ask him to repeat "May God have patience and reward you" instead.
+His incessant muttering of the phrase "two big, two small" deeply offended the grieving family, causing one of them to strike him upon the head and ask him to instead repeat, "May God have patience and reward you".

 The next venue he appears at is a wedding ceremony, where he once again offends the audience by mourning their joyous occasion.
 This induced a member of the audience to slap his head and encourage him to instead say "May God bless your actions and bring you joy".
 In the proceeding twist of irony, he stumbles upon two siblings who are engaged in a physical altercation.
 The elder of the two turned and kicked the man after hearing him express happiness at their quarrel, and ordered him to state that "You should treat your brother better; be kind to him".
 This phrase was expressed while walking past a man who was shooing a dog away from a mosque, and the words were considered inappropriate by the onlooker.
 He thus hit him on his head, and asked that he repeat "Go away, dog!".
 Finally, the man's journey brought him to a leatherworker who was in the process of attempting to slice a piece of leather, holding it in his teeth while he steadied his incision.
 Hearing the words "Go away, dog!" deeply upset him, leading to yet another strike on the head and the leather smith questioning him, "Do you want a slam with al-anzaroot?", using the term as slang for a hardy, strong strike.
 Suddenly, the man remembered what he set out to find, and hugged the leathersmith in appreciation.

-Classified as a witticism, the moral of this story is intended to inform listeners to be conscientious of their speech and to recognize that the setting of a social situation and the timing of an utterance are critical factors in determining the appropriateness of what is said.
+Classified as a witticism, the story conveys a moral that signifies attentiveness to speech, social context, and timing, in determining the appropriateness of speech.